mehra-deepak/Breast-Cancer-Detection/README.md

 ...aslo csv file of data has been externally loaded in the repo :)

+# Results

+An accuracy of 97 % was achieved by utilisation of Support Vector Algorithm and optimization of C and Gamma parameters.

 # How to access this project.

 Fork the Repository and clone it in ur PC , voila its urs now use it your own way i hope u will do even cooler things ;)